kristinemlarson/gnssrefl/README.md

 CRX2RNX executable described in the previous section.
 I think my code allows you to gzip the RINEX files if you are providing them.

-We are working to make a NMEA reader for this software package.

 <HR>

 ### iv. rinex2snr - Extracting SNR data from RINEX files <a name="module1"></a>